 Chloral Hydrate Oral Solution, also known by the popular brand names Welldorm Elixir and Triclofos, are central nervous system depressants that act quickly, and make patients feel sleepy and fall asleep in around 30 minutes.

 Triclofos and Welldorm tablets contain the active ingredient chloral betaine which the body converts to chloral hydrate.
 This medicine should be taken about 30 min before bed with water and should not be mixed with alcohol.

-This powerful hypnotic medicine still has some clinical uses in the UK but it is not considered a first-choice sleep aid nowadays, due to the negative side effects such as drowsiness the next day, and a high chance of developing dependence on the medicine.
+This powerful hypnotic medicine still has some clinical uses in the EU but it is not considered a first-choice sleep aid nowadays, due to the negative side effects such as drowsiness the next day, and a high chance of developing dependence on the medicine.

 Bromides (sodium bromide [NaBr] and potassium bromide [KBr]), come from the anticonvulsant class of medication, and were first invented in 1857 by Charles Locock an English chemist and used to treat epilepsy.

 In 1864 a German doctor called Otto Behrend discovered that potassium bromide was an effective sedative leading to its popular use as a sleep aid at the end of the nineteenth century.